surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 }
 ```

+_Response:_ A valid JWT will be returned as an authorization response.

 #### Delete

 _Request:_ All fields are required and a valid JWT must be provided in the header.
 The user must supply their login
            credentials as well as complete the confirmation message `I understand the consequences, delete my user
            account **USERNAME HERE**`
-_Response:_ A confirmation message will be returned as a success response.

 ```graphql
 mutation {